opinner/opinner.github.io/slides.md

 ## Why is it important for Climate Research?
 <!-- .slide: style="text-align: left;"> -->

-- Surface Mixing: carbon & oxygen exchange between atmosphere and ocean
+- **Surface Mixing**: carbon & oxygen exchange between atmosphere and ocean
-- Bottom Mixing: upwelling, benthic life
+- **Bottom Mixing**: upwelling, benthic life
-- Interior Mixing: overturning circulation by transforing  water masses
+- **Interior Mixing**: overturning circulation by transforing  water masses

-Much of the ocean interior mixing by internal waves happens over rough bathymetry or at the continental margins.
+Most of the mixing in the ocean interior is caused by internal waves and happens over rough bathymetry or at the continental margins.

 ---